digiscot/digiscot-website/pages/projects/stromness-community-centre.md

 ### Outputs and outcomes

-Overall this project X, Y, Z.

-In terms of outputs we delivered A, B and C.
+Overall this project was a great success.
+Evaluations were all very positive.
+Everyone that attended said they would recommend the group to friends and family and would return for follow up sessions.

+In terms of outputs we ensured an informal and relaxed work style that the trainees were comfortable with.
+We encouraged trainees to use iPads themselves more than the young leaders showing them everything.

-In terms of outcomes for the people and groups we care about, this project has P, Q and R. We know this because J, K and L.
+In terms of outcomes for the people and groups we care about, this project has given the trainees more confidence in using modern technology and taught trainees about a wider world of technology and recourses available to them.

+We know this because it was reflected in the evaluations and feedback.

 ### Lessons learned

 Things that worked well:

-1. Text
-2. Text
-3. Text
+1. Providing tea, coffee and cakes
+2. Young people being previously trained in how to deliver training to older people
+3. Having the same trainees attending - young people got to know them

 Things that we would do differently next time:

-1. Text
-2. Text
-3. Text
+1. Have more one to one sessions for older people who are more hard of hearing as being in a group sometimes confused them